Engo092/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

 This is another project from The Odin Project, being a Javascript Tic Tac Toe game.
 It is meant to be an introduction to concepts such as factory functions, module patterns, private functions and related concepts.
-(As well as tecnically a bit of A.I as well)
+(As well as technically a bit of A.I as well)

 In this project you can name both players and choose to play against yourself/someone else or choose to play against an unbeatable computer A.I, which was implemented using the minimax algorithm.
 After a player wins their name will be displayed on the page, and you can then restart the game.